wuaipinglab/ImmuCC/tissue_immucc/vignettes/Documentation.md

 ## 1. Raw bulk RNA-Seq data preprocessing
 Raw fastq format sequencing data should be first preprocessed into the expression matrix.
 Here, six major steps are included in this process.
   (1)	Quality control.
-Removing low quality sequence and adaptor trimming et.al.
+Remove low quality sequencing data and adaptor trimming et.al.
   (2)	Mapping.
-Mapping sequencing reads to the reference genome with STAR;
+Map sequencing reads to the reference genome with STAR;
   (3)	Sorting.
 Sort the mapped reads according to their name;
   (4)	Strand.
 Get the strand information of the library;
   (5)	Quantification.
 Quantify gene expression with HTSeq;
   (6)	Normalization.
-Subtypes of T cell receptor and B cell receptor genes are merged into major families and the raw expression matrix are normalized with the quantile normalization method.
+Normalize the raw expression data with the quantile normalization method.

 Shell scripts on how to preprocess the raw RNA-Seq data can be obtained from https://github.com/wuaipinglab/ImmuCC/blob/master/webserver/RNASeq_pipeline.sh.